thunderBiscuit/blog/posts/gpg-part1.md

 ## Task 1: Sign a document (without encrypting it)

-Signing a document (or any piece of data) creates unforgeable proof that the document was signed by the owner of a specific public key, and that the document was not tempered with after the signature.
-Note that the signature is completely agnostic to the data it is signing.
-We can use GPG to sign sound data, text data, image data, or any data we want.
+Signing a document (or any piece of data) creates proof that the document was signed by the owner of a specific public key, and that the document was not tampered with after the signature.
+Note that the signature is completely agnostic to the data it is signing, meaning that we can use GPG to sign sound data, text data, image data, or any other type of data we want.

 The goal here is really to sign an _open_ document.
 There is no encryption of the document in this procedure.
 As such, the document is usable by anyone whether or not they can verify its signature.

-One of the common objectives of signatures is to attest that a specific version of the data is being stored, or sent across a network.
+One of the common objectives of signatures is to attest that a specific version of the data is being stored or sent across a network.
 Once a piece of data has been signed, changing a single bit in the data will render the signature invalid.
-This is why, for example, the lead maintainer of the bitcoin core software will sign the downloadable releases of the software; once downloaded, you can test for yourself whether his signature is valid on the download you just performed; if the signature is valid, you are in posession of the exact same piece of code that he signed.
+This is why, for example, the lead maintainer of the bitcoin core software will sign the downloadable releases of the software.
+Once downloaded, you can test for yourself whether his or her signature is valid on the download you just performed.
+If the signature is valid, you are in posession of the exact same piece of code that he or she signed.
 If the signature is invalid, the download was tampered with on its way to you.
-This is useful because you can use it as an assurance that the software you download is wholesome without having to trust the network you download it on.
+You can use this as an assurance that the software you download is trustworthy without having to trust the network you download it on.

 Let us suppose you have a file called `message.txt` in your current directory with the content `hello, world`, and that you wish to sign it.